 Resources and activities to support you in practising cultural safety and humility

-**Join BCCFP’s Indigenous Physician Lead, Dr. Rebekah Eatmon, for a webinar series aimed at deepening family physicians’ understanding of cultural safety and humility.
+**BCCFP members can join BCCFP’s Indigenous Physician Lead, Dr. Rebekah Eatmon, for a webinar series aimed at deepening family physicians’ understanding of cultural safety and humility.

 - Camosun College: TELŦIN TŦE WILNEW (TTW)